aminhajjari/Tab2mg/README.md

-### Table2Image: Enhancing Tabular Data Classification with Image Transformations
+### Table2Image: A Lightweight Framework for Enhanced Tabular Data Classification with Image Transformation